univ-of-utah-marriott-library-apple/privacy_services_manager/README.md

 ### Services

-There are three* services that can be modified:
+There are five* services that can be modified:

 1. `contacts` handles requests to access a user's address book.
 Many web browsers use this to store login information for various websites.
 This service is handled on a per-user basis, so any user has the ability to modify this service for themselves.
 2. `accessibility` deals with behind-the-scenes systems that Apple believes require extra privileges to enable.
 Applications that interface with your computer experience, such as BetterSnapTool or the Steam in-game overlay, require access through this service.
 These privileges must be granted by a privileged user via `sudo`.